Hattiesburg, Mississippi: Civil rights movement

 Hattiesburg and the unincorporated African-American community of Palmers Crossing played a key role in the civil rights transitions of the 1960s.
 In 1959, black Korean War veteran Clyde Kennard applied to attend then all-white Mississippi Southern College (today University of Southern Mississippi).
 He was denied admission because of his race, as state colleges were legally segregated.
-When he persisted, the newly formed Mississippi State Sovereignty Commission, a taxpayer-supported agency ostensibly set up to encourage tourism, allegedly conspired to have him framed for a crime.
+When he persisted, the newly formed Mississippi State Sovereignty Commission, a taxpayer-supported agency ostensibly set up to encourage tourism, conspired to have him framed for a crime.
 He was sentenced to seven years in Parchman Prison.
 For years, National Association for the Advancement of Colored People leaders Medgar Evers, Vernon Dahmer, and other Forrest County civil rights activists fought to overturn the conviction.
-The MSSC allegedly conducted outrageous activities against citizens of the state: it was claimed that agents investigated citizens, it created blacklists of activists and black professionals who were suspected of working for civil rights, it conducted economic boycotts against black-owned businesses, or arranged for blacks to be fired from state and local jobs.
-They reportedly also worked to have black activists or suspected activists evicted from rental housing.
+The MSSC conducted outrageous activities against citizens of the state: MSSC agents investigated citizens while the organization created blacklists of activists and black professionals who were suspected of working for civil rights, conducted economic boycotts against black-owned businesses, and arranged for blacks to be fired from state and local jobs.
+They also worked to have Black activists or suspected activists evicted from rental housing.
 All of this was conducted in secret, until later allegations of revelations brought the state's activities into the open.

 Forrest County Registrar Theron Lynd prevented blacks in the area from registering to vote, based on such devices in the state constitution as poll taxes, and literacy and comprehension tests, subjectively administered by whites.
 In 1960, thirty percent of the population in the county was black, but less than 1% of blacks had been able to register, regardless of their education level.
 Registration by whites was close to 100%.
 In 1961, the U.S. Justice Department filed suit against Lynd.
 He was the first southern registrar to be convicted under the Civil Rights Act of 1957 for systematically violating African-American voting rights.

 In 1962, the Student Nonviolent Coordinating Committee (SNCC) began one of its first voter-registration projects in Hattiesburg under the auspices of the Council of Federated Organizations (COFO).
 By 1964, the Delta Ministry was active in the city.
 In cooperation with the NAACP and local civil rights leaders, they formed the Forrest County Voters League.
-In conjunction with the 1963 elections, civil rights leaders organized a statewide Freedom Ballot, a mock election that claimed both the statewide pattern of voting rights discrimination and the strong desire of Mississippi blacks for the franchise.
+In conjunction with the 1963 elections, civil rights leaders organized a statewide Freedom Ballot, a mock election that highlighted both the statewide pattern of voting rights discrimination and the strong desire of Mississippi blacks for the franchise.
 Despite the serious risk of both physical and economic retaliation, nearly half of Forrest County blacks participated, the highest turnout in the state.